inkognitro/react-app-tutorial/09-wiring.md

 };
 ```

-Next let's support middlewares in the ScopedApiV1RequestHandler, so that the class looks like so:
+Next let's support middlewares in the `ScopedApiV1RequestHandler`, so that the class looks like below:
 ```typescript
 // src/packages/core/api-v1/core/scopedRequestHandler.ts